 With a T&M mode, you may want to go for dedicated resources since an ERP implementation project could involve many stakeholders.
 And if you don’t allocate dedicated resources to the ERP project, resource constraints could cause additional wait times and a longer implementation cycle, increasing your costs and risks.
 The downside of the dedicated resources is that the ERP consultant might bill you for hours even while waiting for your team to make progress.

-Due to the high rate for ERP consultants, you might perceive T&M mode to be the most expensive.
+Due to the high rate for ERP consultants, you might perceive the T&M mode to be the most expensive.
 But like other service companies, ERP consulting companies most commonly use them as it offers the least risk for them due to the cost overruns or changed scope.
 It is also the most recommended methodology as ERP projects are harder to scope and execute as fixed-bid projects.

 The other standard ERP implementation model includes fixed-bid where the consultant charges based on the project or the scope.